demisto/content/Packs/ThreatExchange/Integrations/ThreatExchangeV2/README.md

 ### threatexchange-tagged-objects-list
 ***
-Gets a list of tagged objects for a specific ThreatTag.
+Gets a list of tagged objects for a specific ThreatTag

 #### Base Command